Common Questions and Concerns

 What do I need to do to prepare for the appointment?

-There are no specific preparations needed for the appointment, but you should determine who you would like present for the procedure, as well as where you would like your pet to be in his or her final moments.
-Perhaps you would like them on their bed, their favorite blanket, the couch, or your lap.
-You may want to be inside or you can choose to be outside, weather permitting, if that is where your pet is most comfortable.
+No specific preparations are required for the appointment, but you should decide who you would like to have present during the procedure, as well as where you would prefer your pet to spend their final moments.
+Whether it's on their bed, favorite blanket, the couch, or your lap, consider where your pet feels most comfortable.
+Weather permitting, you may choose to be indoors or outdoors if that's preferable for your pet.

 Should I give my pet his or her regularly prescribed medications on the day of the appointment?

-Your pet may be given any prescribed medication as normal, especially those that help alleviate pain, stress, or nausea.
-None of these medications will interfere in the process.
+Your pet may be given any prescribed medications as usual, especially those that help alleviate pain, stress, or nausea.
+None of these medications will interfere with the euthanasia process.

 What happens to my pet's body after they have passed?

-After your pet has passed, Dr. Cate will give you time alone with them to say your final goodbyes.
-It is encouraged to allow your other pets at home a moment to say goodbye as well.
+After your pet has passed, Dr. Cate will provide you with time alone to say your final goodbyes.
+It is encouraged to allow other pets at home a moment to say their farewells as well.

-Dr. Cate will discuss Cremation and Aftercare options with you prior to the procedure to ensure that she knows your wishes for your pet's remains.
-After the procedure, your pet will be transported for humane cremation, unless you have elected burial at home.
-You will have the option to have your pet's ashes returned to you, along with a clay paw print, if you wish.
+Prior to the appointment, Dr. Cate will discuss cremation and aftercare options with you to ensure she understands your preferences for your pet's remains.
+Following the procedure, your pet will be respectfully transported for humane cremation, unless you have chosen home burial.
+You will have the option to have your pet's ashes returned to you, if desired.

-If you elect to bury your pet at home or arrange cremation services yourself, Dr. Cate will quietly leave so that you may have privacy to say your goodbyes and perform your burial service or transport your pet for cremation.
+If you decide to bury your pet at home or arrange cremation independently, Dr. Cate will quietly depart to allow you privacy for your goodbyes and to carry out the burial or transport for cremation.
+Please review your local regulations regarding home burial requirements if you opt for this choice.